Motivation-and-Behaviour/SquareEyes/docs/coding_manual/timelapse/coding.md

 <div style="position: relative; padding-bottom: 66.66666666666666%; height: 0;"><iframe src="https://www.loom.com/embed/3023bc902bbe4fbc96c3637a06331084?sid=be904eba-a4fb-4419-b061-11cee5a4b666" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+### QuickPaste

+You'll often find that participants engage in the same behaviours repeatedly, sometimes with short breaks in between.
+Timelapse has a built-in function to help with this called QuickPaste.
+QuickPaste lets you copy the codes from an image, and apply it on one or multiple images.
+You can make as many of these as you want.[^2]

+[^2]:
+    You should give them proper names though, so you know what they do.

+<div style="position: relative; padding-bottom: 76.47534357316087%; height: 0;"><iframe src="https://www.loom.com/embed/e51565dbcd2b4dbba618d2136712bb6f?sid=7c1021a7-1967-4330-bb40-8e2cbd70705f" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ### Zooming Out and Coding Multiple

 One of the best features in Timelapse is that you can code multiple images with the same codes all at once.